BiancaMelon/calliope/doc/index.rst

 ------------

-This is the documentation for version |version|.
-See the `main project website <https://www.callio.pe/>`_ for contact details and other useful information.
+This is the documtation for version |version|.
+See the `main project website <https://www.callio.pe/>`_ for contact detils and other useful information.

 ------------